-#InformationFriday
+COVERAGE FOR NON-PERFORMANCE INVESTIGATIONS

-respond.
+If a problem ever arises with your green building, you will need to find out who is at fault-the design professional, developer, owner or contractor.
+Doing so will require extensive testing of the building and its systems to figure out why it is performing under the promised standard.
+As CGL policies are crafted now, the cost of this investigation may not be covered.
+CGL policies usually require an occurrence or event-a specific incident where damages happened-to respond.
 In most green building cases, there is no damage to the structure, it just does not perform as efficiently or effectively as the contract specifies.
 Therefore, you should consider adding extra protection to your policy that would pay for the cost of finding the at-fault party, which can get extremely expensive if it requires looking into design and construction elements.

 NEW COVERAGES EMERGING

 Green building is still making its way into the insurance world.
 There are still grey areas, and insurers are debating whether green buildings add extra perils or reduce risks overall.
 Some carriers are even beginning to offer discounts for those businesses who decide to become more environmentally responsible.
 When in doubt about what aspects of your green building investment are covered, turn to Hardenbergh Insurance Group for guidance.
 Call (856) 489-9100 today to make us part of your initiative to go green.

 For more information, contact:

-Brian Blaston Commercial Lines - Manager Hardenbergh Insurance Group phone: 856.489.9100 x 139
+Brian Blaston Partner Hardenbergh Insurance Group phone: 856.489.9100 x 139

 fax: 856.673.5955 email: brianb@hig.net

-www.hia.net
+www.hig.net